Key Baking Terms used in the Hotel Industry

 Tempering: A Method used to establish proper crystallization of cocoa butter crystals in melted chocolate for a shiny, dark, hard-finished product.

-Turntable: 1) A rotating platform which is on a pedestal, used for holding cakes which are being iced and decorated.
-2) A glass turntable which is inside the microwave oven, rotating the food in the turntable helps the even out the exposure to microwaves the food evenly during the process.
+Turntable: 1) A rotating platform which is on a pedestal, used for holding cakes that are being iced and decorated.
+2) A glass turntable is inside the microwave oven, rotating the food in the turntable helps even out the exposure to microwaves the food evenly during the process.

-Wash: 1) Brushing or coating a food item with a liquid such as egg white, milk or egg wash.
+Wash: 1) Brushing or coating a food item with a liquid such as egg white, milk, or egg wash.
 2) The liquid used to coat a food item.
-3) The applying of the coat to a food item is also called a wash.
+3) The application of the coat to a food item is also called a wash.

 Whip: To beat with a rapid lifting motion to incorporate air into a product.

-Weak Flour: Flour which has a low gluten content, such as cake flour or all-purpose flour.
+Weak Flour: Flour that has a low gluten content, such as cake flour or all-purpose flour.

-Zest: The coloured portion of the peel of citrus fruit.
-Example: Orange Zest, Lemon zest etc.
+Zest: The colored portion of the peel of citrus fruit.
+Examples: Orange Zest, Lemon Zest, etc.